naokimas/decay_rate_SIS/README.md

-# decay_rate_SIS
-Decay rate and its bound for the susceptible-infectious-susceptible (SIS) model on networks
+# Decay rate and its theoretical bounds for the susceptible-infectious-susceptible (SIS) model on networks

-This code produces
-- the decay rate of the number of infectious nodes in the SIS model by direct stochastic numerical simulations of the SIS model on networks, using the Gillespie's direct algorithm, and
+- sis-net-decay.cc is a C/C++ code and produces the decay rate of the number of infectious nodes in the SIS model by direct stochastic numerical simulations of the SIS model on networks, using the Gillespie's direct algorithm, and
-- the theoretical bounds of the decay rate.
+- siso.m is a MATLAB code and produces the theoretical bounds of the decay rate.

 If you use this code, please cite